-Evidence in proceedings taken under, or in connection with, Law
+Evidence in proceedings taken under, or in connection with.
+Law

-- (a) the burden of proof that a person has had, at any material time- - (i) a particular status for the purpose of this Law; - (ii) a particular nationality; or - (iii) a particular occupation, or, as the case may be, no occupation,
+- 113. (1) In proceedings taken under, or in connection with, this Law- - (a) the burden of proof that a person has had, at any material time- - (i) a particular status for the purpose of this Law; - (ii) a particular nationality; or - (iii) a particular occupation, or, as the case may be, no occupation, - shall be upon that person; - (b) a document purporting to set forth an order or direction given under this Law shall be presumed, until the contrary is proven, to constitute any such order or direction as aforesaid; and - (c) an order or direction given under this Law shall be presumed, until the contrary is proven, to have been validly given and to have been given on the date on which it purports to have been given.

-- (b) a document purporting to set forth an order or direction given under this Law shall be presumed, until the contrary is proven, to constitute any such order or direction as aforesaid; and - (c) an order or direction given under this Law shall be presumed, until the contrary is proven, to have been validly given and to have been given on the date on which it purports to have been given. - (2) In subsection (1), a reference to the giving of an order shall be construed as including a reference to the making of an order, to the giving of a direction or a decision and to the imposing of a requirement.
+(2) In subsection (1), a reference to the giving of an order shall be construed as including a reference to the making of an order, to the giving of a direction or a decision and to the imposing of a requirement.